-School of Communication alumni received a number of nominations for 2016 Emmy Awards, which can be found here.
+School of Communication alumni received a number of nominations for 2016 Emmy Awards.

 Additionally, alumni were represented at the Creative Arts Emmy Awards, held on September 10 and 11.
 A big winner was Grease: Live!, which won Outstanding Special Class Program; Outstanding Lighting Design/Direction for a Variety Special; Outstanding Production Design for A Variety, Nonfiction, Event or Awards Special; and Outstanding Technical Direction, Camerawork, Video Control for a Limited Series, Movie or Special.
 Kenneth Ferrone (C04) was co-producer of the special, Carrie Havel (C98) was its associate director, and Michelle Pollack (C97) acted as a creative consultant.
 Ana Gasteyer (C89) played Principal McGee in the Fox special.